ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Java.md

 The `jniLibs` folder should be placed **as-is** under the `src/main` folder of the corresponding Java project from the jar file.

 !!! warning
     Currently the moving of the jniLibs from the jar to the src/main folder is manual and not automated.
 Later it will be automated with a gradle plugin once the project is moved to open source.
-Not copying this generally will throw the error while initializing the constructor of the CryptpaySdk class `java.lang.UnsatisfiedLinkError: dlopen failed: library "libwalletsdk.so" not found`.
+Not copying this generally will throw the error while initializing the constructor of the ETOPaySdk class `java.lang.UnsatisfiedLinkError: dlopen failed: library "libwalletsdk.so" not found`.

 ## Future releases of SDK